lucsedirae/readme-factory/readme.md

 <hr>

 ## Installation
-Download from GitHub repo https://github.com/lucsedirae/readme-factory.
-To execute, open terminal and navigate to directory containing index.js.
-Type "node index.js" to execute.
-NOTE: This will require installation of node.js to provide runtime environment.
+Clone repository and run `<npm i>` in the root directory.
+To execute program enter `<node app.js>`

 ## Usage
-This application can be used for any application type.
-Simply run the program via the command line and follow the prompts.
-Be as descriptive as possible.
-Make sure to provide information for each question in order to fully populate the final .md file.
-The README file for this project was created using the tool.
-README-factory uses inquirer.js and util libraries.
+Manager "Henry" is being tasked with documenting his team's structure with pertinent information about each member.
+With Org-Chart, he quickly inputs the required data and generates an HTML file deliverable

 ## License
-Created under the MIT license.
+Created under the GPL 3.0 license.
 See LICENSE.txt for more information.

 ## Contributions
-This project is not currently accepting community contributions.
+This project is not currently accepting submissions

 ## Testing
-No additional libraries installed for testing.
-All testing has been performed manually.
+Jest<br>
+To run tests, run command `<npm run test>`

 ## Questions
 Have questions on this application?
 Contact me via:<br>